praxis-app/praxis/CONTRIBUTING.md

   triage, contributor support, and translating technical decisions for users

-- **Collaborative decision-making:** facilitation, community governance, group decision processes, and feedback on how proposals and voting work in practice
+- **Collaborative decision-making:** facilitation, community governance, group decision processes, and feedback on how proposals and voting should work in practice

 Domain knowledge, careful testing, clear writing, and useful bug reports are as valuable as writing production code.